Hiring a campervan in 2023

 Cons of hiring a vintage campervan: Slower than newer models, can be tricky to drive.

-The campervan conversion
+Hiring a campervan conversion

 Many van conversions are done by professional companies these days and therefore offer the same comfort levels as factory-built ones.
 As owners get more of a say in the design, we found them to be more personalised than factory-built ones.
 One of the quirks we discovered when looking was that converted vans usually had brighter, more colourful interiors.